carstene1ns/eracha/reverse_engineering/doc/san_scb_stb_format.md

 Main graphics format for objects and enemies with corresponding data files.

-SAN - sprite animation
+ - SAN - sprite animation
-SCB - coordinates?
+ - SCB - coordinates?
+TODO
-STB - movement/frames relation
+ - STB - movement/frames relation

 Not all SAN files have a corresponding SCB file, but they are clearly related.
 It seems that only enemies have it and other objects not.
 I guess, that it is